 The requirements for the doctoral subject RD7003 Professional Development and the MPhil subject RM7003 were changed during 2021.
 PhD candidates are no longer required to undertake 120 hours of Professional Development.
 The relevant milestone forms have been updated to account for these changes, so please ensure you have the most up-to-date forms when you prepare your milestone paperwork.
 Here are the main points of the refreshed Professional Development program:

 The requirement for doctoral candidates to undertake 120 hours of PD as part of RD7003 has been removed, to be replaced with a smaller commitment (see below).

 The Fixed Component does not have hours attached to it.
-This component has not changed much and continues to provide essential information for both PhD and MPhil candidature.
+This component continues to provide essential information for both PhD and MPhil candidature.
 Full details of the items that must be completed may be found here.

-PhD candidates are required to complete 40 hours in the Flexible Component as part of RD7003.
+PhD candidates are required to complete 40 hours in the Flexible Component as part of RD7003 by Mid-Candidature Review.
 Candidates may alternatively choose to fulfil this requirement via the Leadership and Initiative category in which case they will need to accumulate 10 points.

-MPhil candidates may opt into RM7003 Professional Development at Pre-Completion, and if they do they will have completed 10 hours of Flexible PD.
-Note however that completing this subject will be optional for MPhil candidates.
+MPhil candidates may opt into RM7003 Professional Development at Pre-Completion, and if they do they will have completed 10 hours of Flexible PD or obtained 3 Leadership and Initiative points.
+Note however that completing this subject is optional for MPhil candidates.